Bh3os/WikiTextExploration/README.md

 ## Introduction

-This report summarizes the implementation and evaluation of N-gram and RNN-based language models on the WikiText dataset.
+This README file summarizes the implementation and evaluation of N-gram and RNN-based language models on the WikiText dataset.
 We explore different model architectures, training processes, and address challenges associated with language modeling.

 ## Approach